 - Always compare savings accounts that earn interest to make sure you’re getting the best deal.

 - If you use a notice savings account, check you’ll be able to get your money out in time for Christmas.
-If you don’t give enough notice, you may be charged a penalty.
+If you don’t give enough notice, you might be charged a penalty.

 - If you save cash you’ll have more freedom to get the big discounts retailers offer on Pre-Christmas sales days such as Black Friday or Cyber Monday.